 Eden Silva Jequinto recently graduated from UCLA with an M.A. in urban planning and is now at the UCLA School of Law as a member of both the public interest and critical race studies programs.
 Previously, Eden was at the EastSide Arts Alliance in Oakland, where she established its Guerilla Theatre and Youth Leadership programs.
 At UCSC, Eden earned a B.A. in American studies while being a member of the Filipino Student Association, Rainbow Theater, Third World and Native American Student Collective Press, KZSC radio station, Ethnic Student Organization Council, Colors in Action, Student Union Assembly, and Educational Opportunity Program.

-Kalwis Lo is a Southern California native serving as the Policy Advocate for Hmong National Development Inc., in Washington D.C.
-Previously, he served as an advocate on behalf of students across the country to improve law and policy changes within the White House, Department of Education, and Congress.
+Kalwis Lo is a Southern California native serving the Director of Policy and Advocacy at Scholarship America.
+He previously worked as Policy Advocate for Hmong National Development Inc., in Washington D.C.
+He's also served as an advocate on behalf of students across the country to improve law and policy changes within the White House, Department of Education, and Congress.
 As a Stevenson undergraduate, he earned his B.A. in politics and a minor in education while serving as a member of the Asian Pacific Islander Student Alliance and chair of Student Union Assembly.

 Dr. Belinda Lum works as an Assistant Professor of sociology in the Behavioral and Social Science Division at Sacramento City College.
 She is also a consultant that specializes community-based action research, strategic planning, consensus building, facilitation, and civic engagement.
 She earned her M.A and Ph.D. in sociology at the University of Southern California.
 At UCSC, she earned a B.A. in sociology, and was a member of the Third World and Native American Student Collective Press, the Chinese Student Association, and the Multicultural Festival Organizing Committee.